 This is arguably one of the biggest mistakes people make when trying to secure their home.
 I mean, I get why people do it (they want to have a backup key in case they forget theirs inside).
 However, this is a very bad idea if you want to protect your home.
 First off, hiding a key under a flower pot or the front mat is very predictable.

 This will be one of the first places intruders look before breaking in.
 The other reason why I advise against this is that someone may have seen you do it.
 If someone saw where you hid your spare key, you’re basically saying, “Come on in!”
-A better idea would be to leave a spare key with a trusted relative, or better yet, don’t have a spare at all.
+A better idea would be to leave a spare key with a trusted relative if you need to have a spare key at all.

 #4: Always Use Window Shades and Blinds